edbennett/python-testing-ci/_episodes/03-fixtures.md

 > behaviour of the tests, and pytest prioritises correctness of the tests over
 > their performance.
 >
 > What sort of behavior would functions have that failed in this way?
+Can you
+> come up with example code for this?
 >
 >> ## Solution
 >>